thinkpad20/pico/README.md

 I'm currently debating whether to make Pico a dynamic language.
 They have their benefits.
 There are many advantages to typing, however, and one in this case is simply that it better indicates which variables are unbound:

 ```
-fact = if Int n < 2 then Int acc else fact(n-1, acc*n) <-- function of two variables
+fact = if n:num < 2 then acc:num else fact(n-1, acc*n) <-- function of two variables
 fact1 = fact(,1) <-- partial application leaves fact1 a function of 1 variable
 fact2 = fact(acc=1) <-- different syntax, same result
-fact3 = fact(Int n, 1) <-- note that this n is distinct from fact's n, so fact3 still has one unbound variable
+fact3 = fact(n:num, 1) <-- note that this n is distinct from fact's n, so fact3 still has one unbound variable
-fact4 = fact(n = Int n, acc = 1) <-- once again Int specifier means n is a new, unbound variable
+fact4 = fact(n = n:num, acc = 1) <-- once again specifier:num means n is a new, unbound variable
 n = 10
 fact5 = fact(n,1) <-- now n is bound, so fact4 is the constant expression 3628800
 fact6 = fact3(n) <-- constant expression 3628800